mcheryeth/FiveHundredPxDemo/README.md

 		- 500px-android-sdk : 500px android sdk ```git clone git://github.com/500px/500px-android-sdk```

 		Android Studio/Intellij is the recommended IDE!
-4. Open project in Android Studio
+4. Open FiveHundredPxDemo project in Android Studio
 	* Download Android Studio from http://developer.android.com/sdk/installing/studio.html
-	* Open Android Studio and click Open Project (Quick Start -> Open Project) or (File -> Open).
+	* Open Android Studio and click Open Project (Quick Start -> Open Project) or (File -> Open)

-If you didn't get Android Studio like you should have, do the following using Eclipse.
-5. Import projects to Eclipse
+5. If you didn't get Android Studio like you should have, do the following using Eclipse.
+Import projects to Eclipse
-	* In Eclipse (Import -> General -> Existing Android Project into Workspace), import the following three projects:
+	* In Eclipse (Import -> General -> Existing Android Project into Workspace), import the following four projects:
 		- FiveHundredPxDemo : The 500px demo application
 		- volley : Google's Networking framework
 		- ActionBarSherlock : ActionBar support library.